 MuseumLab Tour featuring Women+ in Green

-MuseumLab is the newest addition to the Children’s Museum of Pittsburgh and it’s an example of great synergies of building performance, historic preservation, occupant health, and accessibility.
-The building was designed to meet LEED, WELL, 2030 Goals, and Universal Design standards… all while preserving the magnificent historic details of what was once the Carnegie Free Library of Allegheny.
-Did we mention this was all done by a female-led project team?
-The owner, project manager, architect, and contractor on this project were all women.
+MuseumLab is the newest addition to Children’s Museum of Pittsburgh and it’s an example of great synergies of building performance, historic preservation, occupant health, and accessibility.
+The building was designed to meet LEED, WELL, 2030 Goals, and Universal Design standard, all while preserving the magnificent historic details of what was once the Carnegie Free Library of Allegheny.
+Did we mention this was all done by a women-led project team?
+The owner, project manager, architect, and contractor on this project are all women.

 This tour was designed for GBA’s Women+ in Green network but all are welcome.
 Please join us!